dssyk883/generative-ofdm-channel/README.md

 <em>Learning patterns by denoising one timestep each.
 </p>

-- 🧪 **Evaluation Scripts**
+- 🧪 **Evaluation Tools**
-include test set evaluation, NMSE computation, and qualitative output visualization.
+include scripts for test set evaluation, NMSE computation, and qualitative result visualization.

 ---